Our New Sister Missionaries and Sis. Nielson & Sis. Berry |

 This week we went over to the Mission Home several times to help receive & feed new missionaries and send some old ones back home.
-Monday we received 13 new one 6 Sisters (shown here e-mailing their parents that they arrived ok) and 7 Elders
+Monday we received 13 new ones – 6 Sisters (shown here e-mailing their parents that they arrived ok) and 7 Elders.

 Monday night our Portuguese missionaries came by so Elder Costa could say goodbye.
 He's getting transferred to be new Zone Leader in Leesburg.
 We'll miss him a lot, but are glad Elder Delgado is staying.
 His new companion is Elder Gallo, whom we already know & love from meeting him at past Zone conferences.
 He's from Minas Gerais (Brasil).